wpendl99/.github/profile/html/media/media.md

 ### Audio

 To include an audio file in your content you use the `audio` element and specify the `src` attribute with the URL to the source image.
 You can include the `controls` attribute if you want the user to be able to control the audio playback.
-You can also include the `autoplay` attribute to start playing as soon as the audio file is loaded and the `loop` attribute to keep playing it over and over.
+If you do not display the controls then there is no visual representation of the audio in the rendered page.
+The `autoplay` attribute starts the audio playing as soon as the audio file is loaded, and the `loop` attribute keeps it playing over and over.

 ⚠ Note that automatically playing audio is strongly discouraged unless you provide a way for the user to opt-in to that behavior.